They say that breakfast is the most important meal of the day. For some of us, we just don’t have the time.

-These little suckers can be devoured in literally 2 bites!
-Its a perfect quickie breakfast for a lazy Sunday morning and coincidentally, since I was saving this recipe for a lazy day, today was that lazy day 🙂
+Somewhere I read about egg cups.
+I don’t remember exactly where… But I just gazed at the article and stored it in my memory bank.
+These little devils of yumminess can be devoured in literally 2 bites!
+Perfect breakfast on a lazy Sunday morning, and since I was saving this recipe for a lazy day, today was that lazy day!

-Like I mentioned this recipe called for plain white, but I am not the kind of person that does things by the book.
+I remember in the article that this recipe called for plain white or whole wheat bread but I am not the kind of person that does things by the book.
 I like to be unique and creative.
 You should be able to make everything to your liking.
 I’m not very key on following directions so without a recipe I just went into my kitchen and played mad scientist.
-Turns out I’m a pretty good friggen scientist!
+Turns out I’m a pretty good scientist!
 I opt for Pepperidge Farms Cinnamon Swirl bread instead of that old boring white bread.
-I figured the cinnamon and raisin would be a perfect kick for these babies (kind of gives it that taste as if you also had some pancakes) I was right!
-My version worked!
+I figured the cinnamon and raisin would be a perfect kick for these babies.
+I was right!

 Cinnamon Raisin Egg Cups